scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 The redundancy that these libraries display at the level of individual spans is pervasive across all the more complex structures that they extract from text.
-Users and library developers both spend considerable amounts of time reading the documentation for these different data structures, writing code to convert between them, and reimplementing basic operations over them.
+Both users and library developers spend considerable amounts of time reading the documentation for these different data structures, writing code to convert between them, and reimplementing basic operations over them.